-At the annual meeting of stockholders, four Class II Directors are one Class III Director will be elected to our board.
-Each nominee identified below has been recommended to our board by the nominating and corporate governance committee for election at the annual meeting and each nominee has been nominated by our board to stand for election at the annual meeting, to hold office until our 2025 annual meeting and until his or her successor is elected and qualified.
-Class III Directors and Class I Directors will continue to serve as directors until our 2023 and 2024 annual meetings, respectively, and until their respective successors are duly elected and qualify.
+At the annual meeting of stockholders, three Class I Directors will be elected to our board.
+Each nominee identified below has been recommended to our board by the nominating and corporate governance committee for election at the annual meeting and each nominee has been nominated by our board to stand for election at the annual meeting, to hold office until our 2027 annual meeting and until his or her successor is elected and qualified.
+Class II Directors and Class III Directors will continue to serve as directors until our 2025 and 2026 annual meetings, respectively, and until their respective successors are duly elected and qualify.
 Proxies will not be voted for a greater number of persons than the number of nominees named in the proxy statement.